-Since diesel emissions are a significant but unquantified contributing factor in determining health risks from toxic emissions, AMS continues working to promote voluntary emissions reductions from diesel vehicles and to bring clean diesel technology to the Philadelphia area.
 In addition, AMS is currently working with other City departments to enforce Mayor's Executive Order 1-07 which requires all public works and demolition contracts to use clean diesel technology.
 This program is expected to significantly reduce particulate matter, hydrocarbons, and carbon monoxide from diesel vehicles contracted by the City, resulting in substantial annual health benefits.

-As part of EPA's National Air Toxics Assessment (NATA) activities, 180 air pollutants were assessed for either lifetime cancer risk or non-cancer hazard due to inhalation.
-NATA is EPA's ongoing comprehensive evaluation of air toxics in the U.S. These activities include: expansion of air toxics monitoring, improving and periodically updating emission inventories, improving national- and local-scale modeling, continued research on health effects and exposures to both ambient and indoor air, and improvement of assessment tools.
+As part of EPA's 2017 AirToxScreen activities, 180 air pollutants were assessed for either lifetime cancer risk or non-cancer hazard due to inhalation.
+AirToxScreen is EPA's ongoing comprehensive evaluation of air toxics in the U.S. These activities include expansion of air toxics monitoring, improving and periodically updating emission inventories, improving national- and local-scale modeling, continued research on health effects and exposures to both ambient and indoor air, and improvement of assessment tools.

-The goal of NATA is to identify air toxics which are of greatest potential concern, in terms of contribution to population risk.
+The goal of AirToxScreen is to identify air toxics which are of greatest potential concern, in terms of contribution to population risk.
 The results are used to establish strategies, priorities, and programs to reduce air toxics emissions.
-In 2018, EPA released the results of the NATA for 2014.